Computing KS2 - Dance Mat Typing

 There are four levels to play, each divided into three stages.

 You start by learning the home row keys.
-Each stage builds on previous lessons, introducing new letters as you progress.
+Each stage builds on previous lessons, introducing new letters as you progress and giving you plenty of touch type practice.
 You’ll soon be touch typing like an expert!
 At the end of each level you can test your typing speed and get a fun reward.

-In this level you will learn to type the keys on the home row as well as letters e, i, r and u.
+In this level you will begin by learning to touch type the keys on the home row as well as letters e, i, r and u.

 ■ Stage 1: f d s a j k l ; g h